Hiking The Ladder Canyon and Painted Canyon Loop Trail

 Ladder Cayon

-Arriving at the parking lot, use your app to point in the right direction.
+Arriving at the parking lot, use a GPS app to point yourself in the right direction.
 The signage is not entirely clear, but the canyon closer to the lot is Ladder Canyon, while the fork to the left is Ropes Canyon.

 As mentioned, most people will want to enter Ladder Canyon and then do the full loop hike clockwise, as this allows you to climb up a majority of the ladders rather than down.